clemudensi/reuseable_form_component/src/README.md

 ```

 ### Instructions
-This application allows a user to easily create a form by passing some props into the the `Form` component
+This application allows a user to easily create a form by passing some props into the `Form` component
 The Form can handle different data types such as: `text, email, number and password`

 ### Props that can be passed